andrec123/blue-team-case-studies/README.md

 - MITRE ATT&CK mapping
 - Response and mitigation recommendations

-These reports are written to mirror real-world SOC and DFIR workflows.
+These reports are written to mirror real world SOC and DFIR workflows.